Regularisation of Banigala properties should begin with PM Khan: CJP

 Babar Awan, the counsel representing Khan, informed the court that the matter regarding regularisation of illegal constructions in the area has been sent to the federal cabinet and sought time to confirm whether the cabinet has greenlighted the regularisation.

-The top court subsequently ordered authorities to demolish all unauthorised constructions around Korang riverbed in the light of the report drafted by the Survey of Pakistan.
+The top court subsequently ordered authorities to demolish all encroachments around Korang riverbed in the light of the report drafted by the Survey of Pakistan.

 The hearing of the case was adjourned until October 12.